 Through the process of pollination, bees, flies, beetles, moths, and butterflies enable the reproduction of plant species and the production of many of our food crops.
 These valuable wild and managed pollinators have been declining due to habitat loss, pathogens, pesticide use, and climate change.
 This symposium will feature experts from across Canada sharing their insights into the biology of pollination and the conservation of pollinator species.
 Anyone interested in pollinators is welcome to attend.

-Focus of this year's symposium: A workshop for lands managers and stewards on pollinators and land management practises to enhance habitat in the Okanagan
+Focus of this year's symposium: A workshop for lands managers and stewards on bumble bee identification and stewardship in the Okanagan

 For more details, check out the poster: poster

 This event is now closed!
-Thank you all for coming.
-See you next year!
+Thank you for attending!